 WHAT IS THE WORKING RELATIONSHIP BETWEEN MIDWIVES AND OBSTETRICIANS?

 Midwives consult with family doctors, obstetricians, pediatricians, and other specialists as the need arises.
 These relationships are collegial and collaborative in nature.
 We work together as a team in order to provide the best care for you and your new baby.
-The CMBC guideline lists reasons for discussion, consultation, and transfer to a physician or other specialist.
+The BCCNM guideline lists reasons for discussion, consultation, and transfer to a physician or other specialist.
 Individual hospitals also often have policies on when consultation or transfer may take place.
+At Chilliwack General Hospital we are blessed to have excellent working relationships with our obstetrician consultants who are big supporters of midwifery care and women's health.

 WHAT’S THE DIFFERENCE BETWEEN A MIDWIFE AND A DOULA?